 When using online sources like Gicleetoday.com and others you will need to create an online account.
 Gicleetoday only print in whole inches.
 They have many choices of paper or canvas.
 Note: There are many good online labs I have not yet used.

-Go back to your 2020 04 Sally uncropped 300dpi.jpg image.
+Go back to your 2021 04 Sally uncropped 300dpi.jpg image.
 Upload this image, choose the paper and image dimension, and crop your uncropped image on the screen.
 The dimensions can be anything from actual size or some common size for a pre-cut mat, 11×14, 8×10, or some old frame with odd size mat you already have.
 Depending on the quality of your image you could enlarge bigger than your original!
 Remember you need to include some additional width and height to account for loss of your image behind the mat or frame!
 No matter the size print you will lose about a 1/2″ in each dimension (1/4″ per side x 2).
 I think gicleetoday can add a white border (call them, I haven’t done that).
-Some want the border to add the painting’s title, and your original signature, and the unique copy numbers like 4/100, 5/100 printed…
+Some artists want a wide border to add the painting’s title, and your original signature, and the unique copy numbers like 4/100, 5/100 printed…

 Little more complicated.